STEP-BY-STEP

-You need approval from the health department to be a vendor at a pop-up location.
-You have to reapply each year.
+• You need approval from the health department to be a pop up food vendor at an approved host location.

-You must already have a health permit to operate as a licensed food facility or catering company.
+• You must already have a health permit to operate as a licensed food facility or a caterer.
 View how to become a licensed caterer.

 1